Public Citizen in the Supreme Court

 DIRECTV v.
 Imburgia

 Amy Imburgia brought a class action on behalf of herself and other DIRECTV subcribers claiming that DIRECTV charged early-termination fees in violation of California consumer protection laws.
 Imburgia’s contract with DIRECTV contained an arbitration clause that purported to ban class actions, but also provided that if the class-action ban was unenforceable under the law of the state where the consumer lived (in this case, California), the arbitration clause would also be unenforceable.
 DIRECTV moved to compel arbitration.
 A California appellate court ruled that the language of the contract made California law determinative of whether the arbitration clause could be enforced, even though the state’s law would otherwise be preempted by the federal Arbitration Act.
 Because California law still would provide that the class-action ban was unenforceable, denying arbitration would properly give effect to the contract’s terms (as required by the FAA itself).
 DIRECTV sought review in the U.S. Supreme Court, arguing among other things that giving effect to the contract’s language selecting California state law to govern the issue of the enforceability of the class action ban would violate principles of federal preemption.
 Public Citizen filed an amicus brief on the merits supporting Ms. Imburgia.
-The brief argues that the case does not raise a genuine issue of federal preemption, but only a question of contract interpretation.
+The brief argued that the case does not raise a genuine issue of federal preemption, but only a question of contract interpretation.
 The case was argued in October.
 In December, the Court ruled in favor of DirectTV.

 Spokeo v.
 Robins